Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Results for strong plasma entrainment

 First, we consider a case with $(\delta B/B)^2 \sigma_{\rm ent} < 1$.
-We show the results in Figure \ref{spectrum_M87}.
-Thermal synchrotron radiation reproduces the submillimeter data.
+We show the results in Figures \ref{spectrum_M87} and \ref{M87_timescale_jet}.
+Thermal synchrotron radiation reproduces the mm/sub-mm data.
 Synchrotron radiation by the nonthermal protons and secondary electron-positron pairs produced via the Bethe-Heitler process in the MAD reproduce the GeV and TeV gamma-ray data, respectively.
 Synchrotron radiation by the jet contributes to the optical, UV, and X-ray data.
 Our model can reproduce multi-wavelength data except for tens of GHz radio data.
+In our one-zone jet emission model, the optical depth of the synchrotron self-absorption at the GHz band is $\sim 1$.
+Higher-frequency radio data should be produced by more inner parts of the jet where the optical depth of the synchrotron self-absorption is higher.
+Thus, if we extend our one-zone model to a one-dimensional one to involve the emission from the inner parts of the jet, our model will be able to explain the radio data.

 We estimate the photon energy emitted by electrons with $\gamma_{\rm max}$ to be